xxxifan/Devbox2/doc/BASE_FRAGMENT_EN.md

 ### BaseFragment
-almost same functions with BaseActivity it also **handled fragment visible state while restoreSavedInstance, so you just need to init fragments when savedInstance is null**
+almost same functions with BaseActivity it also **handled fragment visible state while savedInstance exists, so you just need to init fragments when savedInstance is null**
 ```java
 protected void onSetupActivity(Bundle savedInstanceState) {
     if (savedInstanceState == null) {